zlogic/mendix-docs/content/en/docs/releasenotes/studio-pro/lts-mts.md

 ### Support Duration

 Support for an MTS version ends three months after the LTS version of that major version is released.
 For example, version 10.24 is released in June 2025.
-Support for the 10.6, 10.12 and 10.18 MTS versios will then end in September 2025.
+Support for the 10.6, 10.12 and 10.18 MTS versions will then end in September 2025.

 ### Release Cycle